ParsaHejabi/USC-ISI-MINDS-ProgrammingChallenge/README.md

 Used `nltk` to tokenize the messages.

+Used `nltk vader` for sentiment analysis without training.

 Sentiment score is a score between -1 and 1.
 The closer the number is to one, it is more positive and vice versa.

 Average sentiment score per day: